BernardoMesa/BernardoMesa.github.io/_posts/2017-7-14-ForecastingMovieRevenue.md

 ![Simplified Incremental Model](/images/2017-7-14_post/SimplifiedIncModelSummary.png )

-Now, maybe we could have achieved similar simplified results using regularization.
+Now, maybe we could have achieved similar or more simplified results using regularization.

 ## <a name="ElasticRegularization"></a>Using Elastic Net regularization to generate our Model